 What about elephant rides for kids?

-Skip.
-Riding camps fail basic welfare standards (back saddles damage elephant spines, training process is documented to involve restraint and force).
+Skip them.
+Riding camps put real strain on the animals, with chair saddles widely reported to damage elephant spines and training that sanctuaries document as involving restraint and force.
 The ethical alternative is feeding and bathing rescued elephants at a sanctuary.
 Elephant Nature Park near Chiang Mai is the longest-running example.
 Phuket Elephant Sanctuary is the southern equivalent.

 When should we go to Thailand with kids?